dalepotter/minute-minder/README.md

 ## 📋 Todos
 - Multiple presses of the button increase the timer - e.g. 2 clicks of 20 minutes = 40 minutes, 3 presses of 1 minute = 3 minutes
 - Amend custom input to minutes and seconds
-- Add keyboard shortcuts: Entering numbers should populate the custom input, starting automatically if no key press in 5 seconds